Marijnone/frontend-data/readme.md

 # Front-end data

-### Concepts & Sketches
+### Concepts & Sketches 💭

-A timeline chart
+My initial idea was to create a timeline chart
 Where people can click on an author and see their live timeline.
-On the x it plots their books and their lifecycle.
-On the y it plots the authors
+On the x it plots their books and their life events like their first child or the year they we're born.
+On the y it plots the authors face so you can easily see who's timeline you're looking at.

+This was the first sketch

 ![Wireframe](./img/sketch.jpg "Sketch")

+And a more designed wireframe

 ![Wireframe](./img/wireframe.png "Wireframe")

+### Process

+For me D3 had a very high learning curve i still find some concepts pretty complex.
+The first challenges was to create an chart that looked like a timechart.
+Where the x line would have the years this is a quite common chart so making this was not so hard.
+But a mistake i often make is to not write out the process of what needs to happen.
+This resulted in being stuck on building the grid to plot the books on.
+After asking for help i with some help started to build a function that filters the books from the authors inside of the specific authors array.
+And then plots the books on the correct year.
+After that i needed a function that displays the correct books when the author is clicked.
+To do this i wrote down the steps needed to accomplish this:

-Stappen what to dooooo
+Stappen what to do (dutch)

-maak een lijst met de authors die ik wil laten zien
+- Maak een lijst met de authors die ik wil laten zien

-Elke author moet aan en uitzet baar gemaakt worden
+- Elke author moet aan en uitzet baar gemaakt worden

-plot de tijdlijn van elke author
+- Plot de tijdlijn van elke author

-link elk item in de lijst van authors met het aan en uitzetten van de tijdlijn per author
+- Link elk item in de lijst van authors met het aan en uitzetten van de tijdlijn per author

-maak de g class van de geselecteerde waarde visable
+- Maak de g class van de geselecteerde waarde visable

+### Challenges ⚔

+When i started to sketch this idea i never thought it would be so hard to realize this in code.
+This is something that i always find hard because you want to build something that you find cool and interesting.
+But at the end it need to be accomplished, i think this has to do with the lack of experience and probably skill.
+But after all the headache and frustration its gives a great feeling when it finally works 😁.
+Its not finished but still i came a long way.

+### To do's 📜

+- I wanted to add a feature that people can type in their favorite author push this to the array.
+And then plot the author to the timeline.
+- One of the features that the initial idea had was showing life events of the author i've got started with.
+[Wikijs](https://www.npmjs.com/package/wikijs) but did not managed to implement it on time.

 ### Resources

 https://stackoverflow.com/questions/14567809/how-to-add-an-image-to-an-svg-container-using-d3-js

 https://jsfiddle.net/q51ok9jc/46/